Types Of Car Sensors And What They Do

 Most modern cars have two oxygen sensors per exhaust pipe, meaning single-pipe systems have two, while models with dual exhaust have at least four.

-Where are oxygen sensors located?
+Where are oxygen detectors situated?
 Typically, each exhaust pipe has one O2 sensor mounted before the catalytic converter to measure the air going in and one after for what comes out.

-Should an oxygen sensor fail, the most common symptom is a reduction in fuel economy by as much as 20%.
-Other signs to watch for include black smoke from the exhaust, a sulfuric smell, engine hesitation/surging, and more.
+Should an oxygen sensor fail, the most common symptom is a decrease in fuel economy by as much as 20%.
+Other signs to watch for include black smoke from the exhaust, a sulfuric odor, engine hesitation/surging, and more.

 Do you still have questions about your vehicle’s oxygen sensors?
 Check out our in-depth guide here.